 The conference was graced with the presence of Graca Machel (wife to the late Nelson Mandela), Emmanuel Jal (a Sudanese artist, global peace advocate, former child soldier and war survivor), Eddy Kenzo (Ugandan Musician and former street child), I got an opportunity to meet them and hold conversation on the power that lies within the youth to bring about positive change.

 The Yellow Track (Youth Delegates) sessions were both educative and enjoyable.
 I had the opportunity to interact with over 20 youth from Africa who are passionate about global change for achievement of the sustainable development goals (SDGs).
-We visited RAHU (Ordering Valium) a youth led organisation which uses different strategies such as art to pass Sexual Reproductive Health awareness to youth in Uganda.
+We visited RAHU (Buy Diazepam Online Australia) a youth led organisation which uses different strategies such as art to pass Sexual Reproductive Health awareness to youth in Uganda.
 I noted that youth delegates present were addressing similar problems to the youth in Kilifi and this provided a platform to discuss solutions and best practice.

 We celebrated the International Youth Day which was on 11th, August in style.
 The whole conference was chaired and presided over by the youth delegates.
 I chaired a group of about 20 people from different countries.
 The topic of discussion was Teenage Pregnancies in Kilifi with reference to other countries/counties represented by the participants.
 My summary statement was #Child Pregnancy Is Not Cool.